Ardina Moore: Language and cultural preservation efforts

-From her beginning evening classes Moore expanded her program to save the Quapaw language to two series of classes, which span over an eight-week period and are held annually at the Quapaw Tribal Museum.
+From her beginning evening classes Moore expanded her program to save the Quapaw language to two series of classes, which span over an eight-week period and were held annually at the Quapaw Tribal Museum.
 The tribe also holds an annual Youth Language Camp, as well as conferences with the Dhegiha Language Conference to preserve and teach the Quapaw language and its closely related tongues, Osage and Omaha.
 In addition to her efforts to save the Quapaw language, Moore served as the tribe's powwow committee secretary/treasurer, tribal historian, chair of the tribe's Cultural Committee, and as an elected member of the Tribal Business Committee.

 Awards and honors

 Moore received many awards and honors over her career.
 She won first place in the Santa Fe Indian Market fashion show twice, was awarded best in her division at the Eiteljorg Museum's annual Indian Market in Indianapolis, was honored by the Heard Museum of Phoenix in 2003, and was featured in an Oklahoma Educational Television Authority special in 2006.
 In 2011, she was inducted into the Oklahoma Women's Hall of Fame.